Some time ago we featured a photo of seals taken at Donna Nook on the East Lincolnshire coast by our local photographer, Bob Smith.

-Bob has very kindly given us permission to use his work on this cover as well as our cover from last December's edition.
-Please look in our "where it all started/recent covers" page to see all our recent covers.
+Bob has very kindly given us permission to use his work on some of our covers.

 I know Bob would love to start a photography club in Barrow so if you are interested, please contact Bob at:-